How to print and copy

 Please return empty cards to the Main Loan desk for proper recycling.

-All files, instructions and help for setting up wireless printing for most Windows and Mac operating systems are available at the Library Technical Help Desk, on a LCA USB key.
+All files, instructions and help for setting up wireless printing for most Windows and Mac operating systems are available on a USB key from the Library Technical Help Desk or online from UVic Systems Printing and Duplicating.

 - Only users with a valid NetLink ID who are current students, faculty or staff members can have wireless printing configured to their personal laptops.